adap/flower/doc/source/ref-changelog.md

 - **Deprecate** `start_numpy_client` ([#2563](https://github.com/adap/flower/pull/2563), [#2718](https://github.com/adap/flower/pull/2718))

   Until now, clients of type `NumPyClient` needed to be started via `start_numpy_client`.
-In our efforts to consolidate the core framework, we have introduced changes, and now all client types should start via `start_client`.
+In our efforts to consolidate framework APIs, we have introduced changes, and now all client types should start via `start_client`.
 To continue using `NumPyClient` clients, you simply need to first call the `.to_client()` method and then pass returned `Client` object to `start_client`.
 The examples and the documentation have been updated accordingly.

 - **Deprecate legacy DP wrappers** ([#2749](https://github.com/adap/flower/pull/2749))

   Legacy DP wrapper classes are deprecated, but still functional.
-This is in preparation for a all-new pluggable version of differential privacy support in Flower.
+This is in preparation for an all-new pluggable version of differential privacy support in Flower.

 - **Make optional arg** `--callable` **in** `flower-client` **a required positional arg** ([#2673](https://github.com/adap/flower/pull/2673))